A no-go theorem for nonabelionic statistics in gauged linear sigma-models: No-go theorem for nonabelions in gauged linear sigma-models

 \begin{proof} By Corollary~\ref{pi1M}, we have $\pi_1(\mathcal{M}_\Sigma(n,n,d))\,\cong\, \ZZ^{\oplus 2g}$, where $g$ is the genus of the surface $\Sigma$.
 In particular, all its irreducible representations are one-dimensional. \end{proof}

 The situation here is analogous to the abelian linear model $r\,=\,n\,=\,1$, discussed briefly in~\cite{BokRomP}.
-We would like to point out that there exist plenty of {\em abelian} gauged sigma-models with nonlinear target action whose fundamental groups turn out to be nonabelian, see~\cite{BokRomB}.
-These models could already support nonabelions in multiparticle states, in contrast to the GLSMs we considered in this paper.
+We would like to point out that there exist plenty of {\em abelian} gauged sigma-models constructed from nonlinear target actions, for which the associated vortex moduli spaces turn out to have {\em nonabelian} fundamental groups, see~\cite{BokRomB}.
+Those models may already support nonabelions in quantum multiparticle states, in contrast to the GLSMs we considered in this paper.